 We use an automated system for collection of tuition and extended day payments.
 Tuition Express, which is part of our Procare Software management system, allows us to process tuition and fee payments safely, quickly and efficiently.
 Each family will register in Procare after class placements are made in the spring.
 They will then have access to their MyProcare account.
 Families can print out payment history from the parent portal for your employer’s child care benefit program and for their end of year taxes.

 Non-Sufficient Funds Policy: Any family issuing a check to GMPS that is returned for non-sufficient funds or has an ACH payment not process will be charged a $25.00 fee.
-Note: If the NSF payments results in a late payment of tuition, the late fee will also be charged per the policy outlined in letter (a) above.
+Note: If the NSF payments results in a late payment of tuition, the late fee will also be charged per the policy outlined above.
 Any person presenting more than two NSF payments to the school for payment of tuition during the year may be required by the Board of Directors to pay all future monies in the form of cash or certified check.

 Refund Policy: No payments for Extended Day, Mini-Camp/ Parks and Crafts, or specialty classes will be refunded after the sign-up deadlines for these programs.
 Our teacher/child ratios as well as the purchase of supplies are based on the number of children registered.
 Refunds of enrollment fees and tuition are outlined in the Enrollment section of this Handbook.